EzryStIago/training/docs/howtos/spark.md

 ## Easy - use Spark Standalone local (single node)

-1. load Spark module (see [environment modules](guides/cluster_guide.md)), which will put environment variables that Spark uses in your path
 2. Allocate resources, using Slurm, that Spark cluster will use for its cluster.
 This means allocate cpu cores, memory, and maxtime for your job.
-Number of nodes will be 1 if you use
+Number of nodes will be 1 if you use Standalone local.
+1. load Spark module (see [environment modules](../guides/cluster_guide.md)), which will put environment variables that Spark uses in your path
-3. Run `spark-submit` or `spark-shell` with --master local[4] (don't use `local[*]`, as it might confuse the Spark Standalone if it derives its information from node spec rather than what you have been allocated)
+3. Run `spark-submit` or `spark-shell` with `--master local[4]` (don't use `local[*]`, as it might confuse the Spark Standalone if it derives its information from node spec rather than what you have been allocated)

 In code:
 ```